datanav/docs/configuration.rst

 The metrics source
 ------------------

-The metrics data source provides the ``internal metrics`` (i.e. counters and statistics) of the Sesam Node as a list of ``JSON`` entities.
+The metrics data source provides the ``internal metrics`` (i.e. counters and statistics) of the Sesam installation as a list of ``JSON`` entities.
 It has no specific configuration:

 Prototype